LGBTQ rights in Syria: Political support

-"One of you" (2020)
+"One of you" movement

-"One of you", or in Arabic "واحد منكن" (wahid minkun), is a social media movement that started on Facebook in 2020, then moved to Twitter for easier recognition.
+"One of you" (واحد منكن), was a social media movement that started on Facebook in 2020, then moved to Twitter for easier recognition.
 It launched around March in Syria, and later spread within the wider Arab community.
 The campaign continued for a month afterwards, but the trend soon died due to other major events, primarily the COVID-19 pandemic.

 It started with university students painting the LGBTQ flag colors on their fingers, with the hashtag #oneofyou on their hands.
 They then took pictures with a faculty building while raising their hands, and posted it from various accounts.
 Most people who started the trend used fake social media accounts to post the pictures, out of fear of being recognized.

 Reactions varied, from people defending the trend, to others promising blood, to people who participated afterwards.

 No incidents happened while the trend was ongoing, no casualties, just online discussions.
 Some escalated into heated arguments, but nothing happened as the trend died.